Did you know there’s more to a VictoriaPlum.com bathroom than just great design and quality craftsmanship?

 Adam: Great stuff!
 So let me ask my first question: What is the first step on the road to designing or creating a new product?

-James: The first step is always to try and understand what our customers want.
+Jess: The first step is always to try and understand what our customers want.
 We closely examine customer reviews, feedback and product sales data of course, but we also look at design and colour trends and visit homeware exhibitions around the world to try and see what our customers will be looking for in the future, as well as today.

-Terry: As James says, we continually study market trends, colours, materials and finishes, in order to deliver great products for our customers.
+Terry: As Jess says, we continually study market trends, colours, materials and finishes, in order to deliver great products for our customers.
 It’s also important to look as far into the future as possible.
 Typically, it can take a long time to go from the drawing board to a product actually being ready for sale, so we are looking at trends two or even three years in advance!

 Adam: How do you go from identifying a need for a product to actually designing it?

-James: I'm lucky to work with some fantastic product designers from the UK, Europe and Asia, all of whom helped create a great looking range of products.
+Jess: I'm lucky to work with some fantastic product designers from the UK, Europe and Asia, all of whom helped create a great looking range of products.
 I'll sometimes provide some design input too based on the needs of our customer; I might, for example, suggest a colour or finish that our customers have said they really like.

 Terry: As well as looking great, it needs to be quick and simple for a bathroom fitter or plumber to install.
 I’ll ensure that we also build in elements that make fitting easier, like allowing a gap at the back of a vanity unit for pipework.